Victory Live!: Release

 The album was released on May 23, 2006, to much critical and commercial acclaim.
 It debuted at #1 on the US Billboard Gospel charts, the first Tribbett and GA album to do so, and solidified the group as top gospel artists.
 It has since been celebrated as a landmark album for contemporary gospel for its musicality, high energy, and youthful appeal, as well as its overall influence in churches around that time.
-Songs like "Bless the Lord" and "Victory" have been fan favorites, as well as the song "Look Up" being revisited as a full version with Kierra Sheard in their 2008 album, Stand Out.
+Songs like "Bless the Lord" and "Victory" have been fan favorites, as well as the song "Look Up" being revisited as a full version with Kierra Sheard in their followup 2008 album, Stand Out.

 It was nominated for three Grammy Awards in 2007 - Best Contemporary R&B Gospel Album, as well as Best Gospel Song and Best Gospel Performance for the title track "Victory".

 The album netted the group two Stellar Awards in 2007 for Urban/Inspirational Single Or Performance Of The Year and Contemporary Male Artist Of The Year.
 In a surprising move - Donald Lawrence, who won Artist Of The Year, passed on his award to Tribbett on stage during his acceptance speech.